Phone: 07770 397668 for radio repairs.

 There is nothing worse than having your radio tune itself up and down the band because the 6v supply is not stable.

-The crystal board crystals coils were adjusted so all the crystals produced the same amplitude; I am not sure if the settings had drifted over time but some crystals were very low.
+crystals produced the same amplitude; I am not sure if the settings had drifted

 This radio came in without any transmit output power, it was discovered that a number of faults had developed over time, and were successfully repaired after which transmit on all modes was restored.
 The normal checks were also performed as well as the On-Air test.